YannickDeiss/WE-roomie/README.md

 ###### Additionally implemented features to be mentioned:
 *  **Search Functionality:** The website offers search functionalities to serach the available rooms.
 Additionally it is worth mentioning, that the values "Min Rooms" and "Max Rooms" can't be confused, since in the backend the software maps the values accordingly anyway.
 This is also true for the values "Min Rent" and "Max Rent".
+However, it needs to be mentioned that we realized that the search functionality is somewhat like a very complex SQL thing that requires many man hour to make it perfect - even for such a somewhat small search section.